ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Henry Salzener, a white man and a
+photographer by trade, who killed his
+wife last July with an axe, was taken
+out of the county jail at 11:1&#x27; o&#x27;clock
+by the mob and hanged to a telegraph
+pole and his body riddled with V-illeU.
+This lynching followed closely that of
 Will James, the negro, earlier in the
 evening.
 The mob gave Salzener a chance to